aosedge/aos_servicemanager/doc/config.md

                     "minimum": 0,
                     "default": 25
                 },
-                "netnsBridgeIP": {
+                "bridgeIP": {
-                    "description": "Specifies netns bridge subnet to count as local traffic.
-Should be set if netns bridge subnet is changed", "type": "string",
+                    "description": "Specifies bridge subnet to count as local traffic.
+Should be set if bridge subnet is not in local segment", "type": "string",
                     "default": "172.19.0.0/16"
                 },